 Q So you’re one of those online ministers?

-A Precisely.
-For more information on how and why I became a minister of the ULC, and later a Spiritual Humanist Ordained Clergy Person, a First Church of Atheism Minister, and a Church of the Flying Spaghetti Monster Minister (yeah, that’s right), visit my about me page.
+A Yes!
+For more information on how and why I became a minister of the ULC, and later a Spiritual Humanist Ordained Clergy Person, a First Church of Atheism Minister, and a Church of the Flying Spaghetti Monster Minister (yeah, that’s right), visit my About page.

 Q Then maybe I should just ask a friend or family member to get ordained and marry us instead.

 A Great idea!
-If you know someone who’s willing and able to perform your wedding, having them ordained is an option.
+If you know someone who’s willing and able to perform your wedding, they, too, can be ordained.
 I do offer a custom ceremony design service to couples who are planning on having a friend or family member marry them.
 Please contact me if this option interests you.

 Q How long have you been doing this?

 A I’ve been marrying couples since 2002.

 A Gladly!
 I hope that our nation will continue to evolve and this question will become obsolete.